roblevintennis/rapid-workflow-book/chapters/04_yo_grunt_bower.md

 ### Yeoman's Default Generator

-As you should have seen in the Yeoman section of the [Setting Up](#setting_up) chapter, by default Yeoman already ships with the `webapp` generator.
+By default Yeoman already ships with the `webapp` generator.
 This default generator is immediately useful with its sensible scaffold choices of [HTML5 Boilerplate][html5b], [jQuery][jquery], [Modernizr][modernizr], and optionally, [Twitter Bootstrap][bootstrap].
 If you choose to use [Bootstrap][bootstrap], you can also optionally select to use the [Sass][sass] preprocessor.
 You can probably get along fine for many front-end projects just using this single generator (especially since Bower, Yeoman's package manager, allows you to simply add libraries on an as needed basis. _We'll learn about that tool in just a bit_).
 Magically, Yeoman creates _grunt tasks_ for your project when you use this tool so you'll benefit from an sensible initial set up.

 The main command to get started with the `webapp` generator is simply: